-In the last article, we looked at security updates, badly installed module code and issues with patching modules, as well as specific strategies for addressing each of those problems.
-In this article, we'll look at how to do the most common Drupal customizations without patching!
+In the first article, we looked at security updates, badly installed module code and challenges ith "patching" modules and themes, as well as specific strategies for addressing each of those problems.
+In the second article, we looked at how to do the most common Drupal customizations without patching.

 NOTE: even though they might take a slightly different form depending on the version, most of these same pitfalls apply equally to Drupal 6, 7 and 8!
 It turns out that bad practices are quite compatible with multiple Drupal versions ;-)